-- 12. Employment taxes apply to all entity forms of operating a business.
+12. Employment taxes apply to all entity forms of operating a business.
 As a result, employment taxes are a neutral factor in selecting the most tax effective form of operating a business.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: False

 RATIONALE: Employment taxes applicable to payments to owners of businesses are not neutral in the selection of a business form.
 The self-employment tax applies to the net earnings of a proprietorship and, often, to partnership allocations of income to a partner.
 Individuals can deduct one-half of the self-employment tax paid.
 Conversely, payroll taxes (employer and employee) apply to wages paid to a shareholder-employee of a corporation (regular or S), and the corporation can deduct the employer share of payroll taxes paid.
 Any analysis of the most tax effective form of operating a business must consider these differences in the treatment of employment taxes.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Comprehension

+OTHER: Time: 2 min.

-- 13. Under the "check-the-box" Regulations, a two-owner LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.
+13. Under the "check-the-box" Regulations, a two-owner LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.

-- a.
-True

-- b.
-False